[Updated August, 2017]

 Westhill High School, just outside of Syracuse, NY, is one of the top schools in one of the top school districts in Upstate New York.
-And just this week, one of its veteran teachers publicized his retirement letter, touching off a nearly viral outpouring of sympathy, empathy and ... dare I hope it... outrage.
+And just this week (this post was initially published on April 4, 2013), one of its veteran teachers publicized his retirement letter, touching off a nearly viral outpouring of sympathy, empathy and, dare I hope it, outrage.
 No, not outrage that he was leaving, just two years shy of the full retirement benefits that a 30-year tenure would bring.
-But actual outrage at the direction public education is going.
+Outrage at the direction public education is going.

 Could this be the straw that finally breaks the camel's back?
 I sure hope so.

-I've been complaining about the same stuff for 15 years (read my statement of philosophy), but I never stuck around a school or district long enough to become an "institution," so no one ever really listened.
-Or, behind closed doors they listened, nodded their heads, "Yeah, man, that sucks, someone should do something."
-I've never been one to keep my mouth shut about things like this, so I often WOULD do something, or say something, and then, curiously, all of the sympathetic support, the righteous anger, the steely resolve, would vanish in a puff of fear-for-one's-job.
+I've been complaining about the same stuff for 15 years (read my statement of philosophy).
+Behind closed doors, colleagues would listen, nod their heads, "Yeah, man, that sucks, someone should do something."
+I've never been one to keep my mouth shut about things like this, so I often would do something, or say something, and then, curiously, all of the sympathetic support, the righteous anger, the steely resolve, would vanish in a puff of fear-for-one's-job.
 I never knew when to shut up (if you know me, you're nodding your head), so I was occasionally, uh, "denied tenure," I think is the polite way to say it.
 I could never "play the game," as I was often told to do in hushed tones by my colleagues.

 They are right.
 It can't.

-When I read Mr. Conti's letter, I feel that sense of righteous rebellion mixed with sadness.
+When I read Mr. Conti's letter, I felt that sense of righteous rebellion, mixed with a twinge of sadness.
 I sense the spirit of those in Rand's novel, who, realizing that their spirit is being taken away from them, decide to withhold all access to that spirit from the bureaucratic vampires, moochers and looters (some of Rand's favorite words), to give them nothing to feed on.
 Lacking sustenance, maybe they would starve.

 I'm guessing it was not Mr. Conti's deliberate and specific purpose to send that particular message to the Board of Education at Westhill.
 Maybe Atlas Shrugged never crossed his mind.
 (Maybe he's never even read it.)
 Maybe, like The Prisoner, he just wanted to escape.
 Either way, his personal integrity shines like a beacon for all to see.
-(Forgive the tired cliche; I'm feeling verklempt.)
+But will anyone follow?